-Rev. Parker is married to Nathalie Nelson Parker, a 2016 graduate of Gammon Theological Seminary at the Interdenominational Theological Center in Atlanta, Georgia.
-Nathalie currently serves as the National Program Coordinator for Strengthening the Black Church for the Twenty-First Century (SBC21), an agency of United Methodist Church.
+Rev. Parker is married to Rev. Nathalie Nelson Parker who currently serves as the National Program Coordinator for The National Network of Young Adults under Strengthening the Black Church for the Twenty-First Century (SBC21), an agency of United Methodist Church.
 They are the proud parents of Leon F. Parker, IV.
-They are also the founders of Parker Ministries for the commitment and purpose of sharing the love of God with the world through sound preaching, teaching, and community-based initiatives.
-Their calling is to speak, teach, and develop programming, which empowers others and positively impacts the world.
+Leon & Nathalie are the founders of Parker Ministries for the commitment and purpose of sharing the love of God with the world through sound preaching, teaching, community-based initiatives, and consulting.
+Their calling is to speak, teach, resource faith-based organizations and develop programming, which empowers others and positively impacts the world.
 To learn more about Parker Ministries visit www.parkerministries.com.
-Rev. Parker’s favorite Scripture is Isaiah 40:31, “But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.”